 To be clear, it’s perfectly fine to purchase or sell pay-per-click (PPC) advertisements that contain links which don’t pass PageRank to the buyer of the ad.

-But if you buy or sell links that do pass PageRank then you could be subject to a penalty.
+But if you buy or sell inbound or outbound links that do pass PageRank then you could be subject to a penalty.

 The lesson: Don’t buy or sell links that pass PageRank, and always use a qualifying attribute (e.g. rel=”sponsored”) to let Google know when a link is paid for rather than organic.